ibm-cloud-docs/codeengine/deploy-job.md

 # Running jobs in {{site.data.keyword.codeengineshort}}
 {: #job-deploy}

 Learn how to run jobs in {{site.data.keyword.codeengineshort}}.
 A job runs one or more instances of your executable code.
-Unlike applications, which include an HTTP server to handle incoming requests, jobs are designed to run one time and exit.
+Unlike applications, which include an HTTP Server to handle incoming requests, jobs are designed to run one time and exit.
 When you create a job, you can specify workload configuration information that is used each time that the job is run.
 {: shortdesc}

 **Before you begin**